ByAUJay

 Pitfalls we see (and how to avoid them)

-- Assuming calldata got cheaper after 4844
+- If we assume that calldata got a bit cheaper after 4844

 - Over‑exposing public inputs